OAGi/Score/docs/user_guide/index.rst

    faster.

-2. Input a search term near the top-left corner of the page and hit the “Enter” key or click the magnifying glass icon.
+2. Input a search term near the top-left corner of the page and hit the "Enter" key or click the magnifying glass icon.
 It should be noted that node labels are space separated words and ID is spelled out as Identifier.